 The following screenshot shows the big player on an iPad screen.
 On the iPhone in portrait mode, some of the elements are not displayed.

 The player consist of a number of elements.
-On position 1 is a multifunctional display that can be used to view a clock, a session timer or the estimated end time of the queue.
+In the top left corner is a multifunctional display that can be used to view a clock, a session timer or the estimated end time of the queue.
 You can switch the display in the settings.
 The session timer starts when you hit play.
 It will reset 10 minutes after the last song has stopped.
 You can manually reset the timer by tapping this field.
 This clock display is not visible on the iPhone in portrait mode.

-The waveform of the current song is visible at position 4.
+Below these elements, you can see the waveform of the current song.
 When playback is stopped, you can swipe it to seek to a certain playback position.
 It will flash during the last 30 seconds of playback.

-You can use the pinch gesture in the lyrics view on position 6 to change the font size.
+You can use the pinch gesture in the lyrics view to change the font size.
 Other display options for the lyrics can be changed in the settings.

-The second big element on the bottom of the screen is the volume slider on position 11.
-You can control the song volume or the device volume with this slider.
-You need to select in the settings which volume you want to control.
-A double tap on the slider will reset it to 0dB (in song mode) or 80% (in device mode).
-Besides the volume slider you can also use the volume buttons on position 8.
+The second big element on the bottom of the screen is the volume slider.
+With this slider you can control either the song volume (blue slider) or the queue volume (yellow slider).
+To switch between song volume and queue volume, tap on labels above or below the slider.
+The slider always has a range of minus infinity to +6 dB.
+A double tap on the slider will reset it to 0dB.
+Besides the volume slider you can also use the volume buttons on the left of the play button.
+You can hide these buttons with in the settings.
 These buttons are hidden on the iPhone in portrait mode.

 Changing song volume will be stored in the database.
 Use the song volume mode with care.

-Finally the two stepper controls on position 10 and 12 allow you the change the font size of your lyrics and the scrolling speed.
+Finally there are is a stepper control on each side of the volume slider that allow you the change the font size of your lyrics and the scrolling speed.
 Scrolling speed can only be changed if the current song has no time code embedded in the lyrics.
 If time code is embedded, the speed stepper is disabled and shows a value of AUTO.
 See the section Constant scrolling speed on how this setting affects the scrolling behavior.
 Both settings are stored for each song.
 On the iPhone in portrait view only one of these sliders is displayed.
 If the song has time coded lyrics, the text size control is displayed.
 If the lyrics contain no time code, the scrolling speed stepper is displayed.